practicalli/blog-cryogen/content/md/posts/clojure-cli-tools-understanding-aliases.md

 The configuration keys that can be used to define an alias are:

-* `extra-paths` - a vector of directory names always included in the project class path, `["dev" "test"]`
+* `:extra-paths` - a vector of directory names always included in the project class path, `["dev" "test"]`
 * `:extra-deps` - a map of additional library dependencies
 * `:main-opts` - a vector of command line options passed to `clojure.main`
-* `exec-fn` - the fully qualified name of a function to be run by `clojure.exec`
+* `:exec-fn` - the fully qualified name of a function to be run by `clojure.exec`
-* `exec-args` - default arguments passed to the function, over-ridden by matching argument keys specified on the command line
+* `:exec-args` - default arguments passed to the function, over-ridden by matching argument keys specified on the command line

 > Lesser used keys `:replace-paths` and `:replace-deps` use only the specified dependencies and directories, ignoring the project dependencies and class path.
 Community tools that use these directives should consider adopting the tool `-T` flag approach.